-If KI is recommended in an emergency, it is important to follow exact dosing, which can be found at South Carolina Department of Public Health Potassium Iodide (KI) webpage https://dph.sc.gov/diseases-conditions/diseases/cancer/ potassium-iodide-ki.
+If KI is recommended in an emergency, it is important to follow exact dosing, which can be found on SCDHEC KI Fact Sheet scdhec.gov/disaster-preparedness/radiation-nuclear-safety/potassium-iodide-ki/faq.
 Especially in young children and infants, giving too much KI can cause more serious side effects and health issues.